 Twitter is a short-form online journal ("blog") service.
 What makes Twitter unique is that each entry in your blog can only contain up to 140 characters.
-This makes Twitter ideal for short, frequent updates.
-Despite these limitations, though, you can include pictures, hyperlinks, or even videos in your posts.
+This makes it ideal for short, frequent updates.
+Despite these limitations, you can include pictures, hyperlinks, or even videos in your posts.

 Twitter uses a system called "hashtags" (words, abbreviations, or phrases preceded by the "#" symbol) that let people organize their posts.
 You can use this system to see what the popular topics on Twitter are.
 It might even lead you to important news updates!

 Those are the basic functions of Twitter.
-We’ve got plenty of step-by-step tutorials on how to use these features, so consider checking out some other useful articles such as how to tweet, how to re-tweet, and how to tweet a video.
+We’ve got plenty of step-by-step tutorials on how to use these features in our free Twitter course, so consider checking out some other useful articles such as how to tweet, how to re-tweet, and how to tweet a video.

 Have a conversation with your friends via Twitter.
 Set up your next lunch date, or comment on how much fun you had together the night before.

 Have a question that you just can’t find the answer to?
 Send it out as a tweet into the Twitter universe and wait for a response.
 The more followers you have, the more responses you’ll get.